mrsawari1988/printy/README.md

 # Printy

-Printy is an app for printing PDF files in the order and umber that the user sets :
+Printy is an app for printing PDF files in the order and number that the user sets :

 it's developed with recat electronjs